 The American Country Music Giant has been selling out any venue he plays for decades.
-With millions of tickets and albums sold you can imagine the man is sitting on a pretty nice pile of dough.
-He has 6 Albums Certified Diamond (10+ Million Albums Sold) and has sold 200 millions album in total.
+With millions of tickets and albums sold, you can imagine the man is sitting on a pretty nice pile of dough.
+He has 6 Albums Certified Diamond (10+ Million Albums Sold) and has sold 200 million albums in total.

 As of 2020, Garth Brooks’ Net Worth is $350 Million.

 Alright, now to the reason why you are here.
 What Guitar does Garth Brooks Play?
 Now, unlike a lot of mainstream artists nowadays who use a number of different guitars, Mr. Brooks keeps it pretty simple.
 He uses 2 guitars.
 One acoustic and one electric.

 Garth Brooks’ acoustic guitar is none other than his signature Takamine.
 The GB7C Garth Brooks Signature Model is a collaboration between Brooks and Takamine.
 The GB7C features a solid cedar top, and solid rosewood back and sides.
 The acoustic-electric is equipped with Takamine’s CT4B II preamp and a Palathetic under-saddle pickup.